windsound3482/RecommenderOldApp/README.md

 # Interactive Recommender System

 ## Description
-This repository contains the codebase for the thesis project titled "Human-centric Recommender Systems: Investigating Interaction for Transparency and User Control".
 In the modern digital era, recommender systems play a pivotal role in shaping online behaviors.
 This project aims to explore the extent to which recommendations influence user decisions and how users would exercise their right to influence automated recommendations.

 ## Features
 - Frontend built with Vue.js